Culture of Solidarity Fund

 Background information

-We published an information leaflet with short descriptions of the first six rounds, including some data on the applicants and the leverage.
+We published an information leaflet with short descriptions of each round, including some data on the applicants and the leverage.

 We collected some data on where the first round applicants are based, how they heard about the call, in what sector they work and whether our objectives of the call were reflecting the needs of applicants.